Justice-Innovation-Lab/prosecutor-analytics/README.md

 - [dashboarding](https://github.com/Justice-Innovation-Lab/prosecutor-analytics/tree/main/dashboarding): Guides, templates, and a list of current prosecutor dashboards.
+- [funding](https://github.com/Justice-Innovation-Lab/prosecutor-analytics/tree/main/funding): Resources for sharing with others about funding opportunities in the prosecutor analytics space.
 - [starting-out](https://github.com/Justice-Innovation-Lab/prosecutor-analytics/tree/main/starting-out): Guides for analysts to understand the [criminal justice process and for getting and understanding prosecutor data](https://github.com/Justice-Innovation-Lab/prosecutor-analytics/tree/main/starting-out/criminal_justice_explainer).
 Guides for prosecutors on basic stats and analysis concepts.